Sophia Dzwig

 • Co-author, ‘Bank Resolution: Key Issues and Local Perspectives’ INSOL with James Potts and Hodge Malek KC.

-Sophia is ranked by The Legal 500’s 2024 UK Bar Guide as a Rising Star in Fraud: Civil.
+Sophia is ranked by The Legal 500’s 2025 UK Bar Guide as a Leading Junior in Fraud: Civil.

-• Acting for a defendant group, including personally making submissions, in SKAT v Solo Capital Ltd & Ors, a multi-billion pound fraud and unjust enrichment claim by the Danish tax authority, with Andrew Onslow KC, David Head KC, Christopher Bond, Tom De Vecchi and Hannah Glover, including obtaining dismissal of the claim at first instance on the ‘revenue rule’.
-The many case management conferences included disputes over: preliminary issues, PD51U disclosure pilot and confidentiality including restrictions imposed by foreign civil and criminal jurisdictions.
+• Successfully representing a key defendant group, including personally making submissions, in Skatteforvaltningen v Solo Capital Partners, a £1.4bn fraud and unjust enrichment claim by the Danish tax authority, with Andrew Onslow KC, David Head KC, Christopher Bond, Tom De Vecchi and Hannah Glover.

 • Sole counsel for a bank in relation to a freezing order under the Criminal Justice Act 1988 against a defendant convicted of mortgage fraud.